 New Series: Avatar Theory, Common Social Media Participation Models

-Beginning next week, in a series of aimClearBlog posts, we’ll be exploring common social media user-participation models.
+Beginning next week, in a series of AIMCLEARBlog posts, we’ll be exploring common social media user-participation models.
 Considering how deeply social media engagement permeates human culture, there is a remarkable lack of consensus regarding appropriate use of avatars for corporate brand ambassadors, personal and other agendas.

 For the uninitiated, an “avatar” simply speaks to how a person, company or other group of people represent themselves online.
 This can include pictures & video shared, content tagged and bookmarked, friends made, votes cast, dialog, style, self-description, activity in “walled garden forums” (not indexed by Google), purpose, transparency, role and objectives, etc…